 Halton Healthcare is an award winning healthcare organization comprised of three community hospitals and numerous community-based services in the growing urban and rural communities of Halton Hills, Milton, and Oakville.
 Addictions and Mental health services offered include psychiatric consultation, addiction medicine, individual and group psychotherapy, early intervention in psychosis, community case management for serious mental illness, day treatment, acute inpatient care, and emergency and crisis support.

-Hope Place Centres provide gender-specific addictions treatment and recovery services for men and women in relation to the misuse and abuse of alcohol and drugs.
-Hope Place Centres have uniquely qualified professionals and practitioners for healing arts such as yoga instructors, art therapists, acupuncturists and spiritual guides.
+Hope Place Centres provides gender-responsive addictions treatment and recovery services for men and women in relation to the misuse and abuse of alcohol and drugs.
+Hope Place Centres has uniquely qualified professionals creating a therapeutic environment to help those struggling with the challenges related to the misuse and abuse of alcohol and other drugs.
+Hope Place Centres works along side other qualified professionals and practitioners to offer a variety of healing arts such as yoga, guided meditation, art expression, recreation, leisure and acupuncture.

 Peel Addiction Assessment and Referral Centre (PAARC) serves people who are concerned with their families, loved ones or their own involvement with alcohol, drugs and/or gambling.
 PAARC’s services are free to clients and include education, professional clinical interactions, early intervention and comprehensive treatment planning and implementation in order to help individuals meet their goals.

 Access and System Navigation (ASN) is a service that is housed at ROCK which is developing towards one point of access for children/youth/families and professionals supporting a child or youth who require information or services from a community based mental health agency in Halton Region.
 ASN's partners include; Community Youth Programs, Nelson Youth Centres, Radius Child and Youth Services, and Woodview Mental Health and Autism Services.